New York Breast Cancer Malpractice Attorneys

 If this happened to you or someone you love, turn to Simonson Goodman Platzer PC.
 For decades, our New York breast cancer malpractice attorneys have been fighting for the rights of victims of medical negligence, seeking justice for them and for their families.
-We have offices located in New York and New Jersey and are prepared to guide you through the legal process from start to finish.
+We are prepared to guide you through the legal process from start to finish.

 Symptoms of Breast Cancer

 There are several different types of breast cancer, and the symptoms vary somewhat from type to type.

 That being said, breast cancer symptoms often take the following forms: